 - Mirror Polish: The model is polished to a mirror shine in three steps through a tribofinishing machine.
 The hand polishing uses a method of subtractive polishing, thus finer details may be less visible after the process.
 The inside of the object will also not be polished as it cannot be reached by hand.

 - Black rhodium plated: As for the white rhodium plated, your design is plated using electroplating.
-This process allows to covered your design on top with very thin layer of white rhodium.
+This process allows to covered your design on top with very thin layer of black rhodium.
 Black rhodium is a precious metal that has a dark grey tint.
-Black rhodium plated finish protects you object from oxidization.
+Black rhodium plated finish protects you object from oxidation.

 |Standard layer thickness||25µm|

 Our 3D printer, the Project 3500 CPX HD, allows us to print in high definition with a layer height of only 0.025 mm.

 As a result, it is important that your uploaded file is the highest quality possible, such that no triangulation will occur in the final print.
 Yet, keep in mind that your 3D file cannot be up to 50Mb in size.

 The maximum size of your models are limited by the physical size of our 3D printers - nothing can be printed larger than the printer bed.

 The minimum size of your model was determined as a result of the casting.
 A model smaller than the parameters given is unable to complete a successful cast to be refilled with silver.